dhadka/ezcache/README.md

 ### env

-A `env` cache triggers cache updates by setting the `UPDATE_CACHE` environment variable to `true`.
+Creates a cache that is updated only when the `UPDATE_CACHE` environment variable is set to `true`.
-The last saved cache is restored.

 ```
 - uses: dhadka/ezcache@master